-- 1. To help prevent general discomfort during your period, such as sore breasts, feeling tired, and a full feeling in the lower abdomen: - You can also press on these points on the inside of the foot and leg.
+I. To help prevent general discomfort during your period, such as sore breasts, feeling tired, and a full feeling in the lower abdomen:

 2. To lessen pain and cramps during your period, firmly hold and massage the tender place on your hand you will find between your thumb and first finger.
 Pressing hard on this spot can ease many kinds of pain.